nguyentimmy/Azure-ELK-Stack/README.md

 Create a new vNet located in the same resource group you have been using.

-	- Make sure this vNet is located in a _new_ region and not the same region as your other VM's.
+	- If you did the pre-req, make sure this vNet is located in a _new_ region and not the same region as your other VM's.

    ![](Step-By-Step-Guide/Part%201/Resources/vNet-images/vNet.png)